 Starting the Reading Level Assessment

-At the end of the video, students hear “This is a test.
-It decides what you do next.
-So do your best.”
-Then students see this screen and hear an introduction to the Reading Level Assessment.
+At the end of the video, students hear the standard test introduction: “This is a test... so do your best.”
+Then students see the screen below and hear an introduction specific to the Reading Level Assessment.

 At any point during the test, students can use the Pause button to temporarily stop or log out of the test.
 When they resume the test, it starts where they left off.

 When the test completes, students hear an audio message that they have finished, and then the Booster Bits screen displays.